Resurgent Wilson loops in refined topological string: Introduction

 \section{Introduction}

 It is now a general agreement that most asymptotic series in physics are in want of a non-perturbative completion.
-Topological string theory as a subsector of type II superstring theory compactified on Calabi-Yau threefolds has many asymptotic series, which are both mathematically well-defined and more amenable to calculations, and it is therefore a perfect laboratory to explore non-perturbative completions of asymptotic series.
+Topological string theory as a subsector of type II superstring theory compactified on Calabi-Yau threefolds has many asymptotic series, such as free energies and Wilson loop vevs, which are both mathematically well-defined and more amenable to calculations, and it is therefore a perfect laboratory to explore non-perturbative completions of asymptotic series.
 In general, the non-perturbative completion would be ambiguous.
 However, under the assumption that the asymptotic series in topological string is resurgent, the non-perturbative corrections are strongly constrained, and the powerful method of resurgence theory \cite{Ecalle} can be used to study them.

 According to the resurgence theory, the non-perturbative corrections to an asymptotic series of Gevrey-1 type